 Introduction to logarithms: Logarithms are one of the most important mathematical tools in the toolkit of statistical modeling, so you need to be very familiar with their properties and uses.
 A logarithm function is defined with respect to a “base”, which is a positive number: if b denotes the base number, then the base-b logarithm of X is, by definition, the number Y such that bY = X. For example, the base-2 logarithm of 8 is equal to 3, because 23 = 8, and the base-10 logarithm of 100 is 2, because 102 = 100.
 There are three kinds of logarithms in standard use: the base-2 logarithm (predominantly used in computer science and music theory), the base-10 logarithm (predominantly used in engineering), and the natural logarithm (predominantly used in mathematics and physics and in economics and business).
 In the natural log function, the base number is the transcendental number “e” whose deciminal expansion is 2.718282…, so the natural log function and the exponential function (ex) are inverses of each other.
 The only differences between these three logarithm functions are multiplicative scaling factors, so logically they are equivalent for purposes of modeling, but the choice of base is important for reasons of convenience and convention, according to the setting.

-In standard mathematical notation, and in Excel and most other analytic software, the natural logarithm function is written as LN, while LOG often stands for the base-10 logarithm.
-For example, in Excel the expression LN(X) is the natural log of X, and EXP(X) is the exponential function of X, so EXP(LN(X)) = X and LN(EXP(X)) = X. This means that the EXP function can be used to convert natural-logged forecasts (and their respective lower and upper confidence limits) back into real units.
+In standard mathematical notation, and in Excel and most other analytic software, the expression LN(X) is the natural log of X, and EXP(X) is the exponential function of X, so EXP(LN(X)) = X and LN(EXP(X)) = X. This means that the EXP function can be used to convert natural-logged forecasts (and their respective lower and upper confidence limits) back into real units.
 You cannot use the EXP function to directly unlog the error statistics of a model fitted to natural-logged data.
 You need to first convert the forecasts back into real units and then recalculate the errors and error statistics in real units, if it is important to have those numbers.
 However, the error statistics of a model fitted to natural-logged data can often be interpreted as approximate measures of percentage error, as explained below, and in situations where logging is appropriate in the first place, it is often of interest to measure and compare errors in percentage terms.

-In Statgraphics, alas, the function that is called LOG is the natural log, while the base10 logarithm function is LOG10.
-In the remainder of this section (and elsewhere on the site), both LOG and LN will be used to refer to the natural log function, for compatibility between Statgraphics notation and standard math/Excel notation.
+In general, the expression LOGb(.) is used to denote the base-b logarithm function, and LN is used for the special case of the natural log while LOG is often used for the special case of the base-10 log.
+In particular, LOG means base-10 log in Excel.
+In Statgraphics, alas, the function that is called LOG is the natural log, while the base-10 logarithm function is LOG10.
+In the remainder of this section (and elsewhere on the site), both LOG and LN will be used to refer to the natural log function, for compatibility with Statgraphics notation.
 Also, the symbol “≈” means approximately equal, with the approximation being more accurate in relative terms for smaller absolute values, as shown in the table below.

 Change in natural log ≈ percentage change: The natural logarithm and its base number e have some magical properties, which you may remember from calculus (and which you may have hoped you would never meet again).
 For example, the function eX is its own derivative, and the derivative of LN(X) is 1/X. But for purposes of business analysis, its great advantage is that small changes in the natural log of a variable are directly interpretable as percentage changes, to a very close approximation.
 The reason for this is that the graph of Y = LN(X) passes through the point (1, 0) and has a slope of 1 there, so it is tangent to the straight line whose equation is Y = X-1 (the dashed line in the plot below):